 After a long day in school, children feel bad about working on homework assignments.
 At times, it is hard to make children do homework since they get tired of co-curricular activities and classwork.
 They also get distracted from various forms of entertainment and games at home.
-It is a challenging moment for parents since it brews disputes amongst them and children, mainly when they adamantly refuse to do homework assignments tasks.
+It is a challenging moment for parents since it brews disputes among them and children, mainly when they adamantly refuse to do homework assignments tasks.
 However, children and especially parents of young children should know that finishing homework assignment tasks helps in the overall learning process.

 Working on homework contributes to the learning process, but too much homework assignments tasks can be a source of exhaustion and stress.
 A lot of pressure can result in draining effects on children’s mental and health psyche.
 Teachers and parents should not compromise children’s health at the altar of homework.
 Play is equally important as a learning process, and parents and teachers should endeavor to strike a balance between play and homework for the children.
 Parents should allow their children a 15-minute break between each assignment task, and this will make a significant difference to a child’s attention and concentration levels towards assignment tasks.